 Acknowledgement: The Epidemiology and Disease Control Division highly acknowledges the contribution from all the medical recorders, EWARS focal persons, rapid response team members and technical support from WHO for preparation of this bulletin.

-Note: This bulletin is available at EDCD's official website www.edcd.gov.np .
+Note: This bulletin is also available at the website www.edcd.gov.np.